Thames Diamond Jubilee Pageant: Planning and route

-The organisers of the pageant were the Thames Diamond Jubilee Foundation, chaired by Lord Salisbury, with Michael Lockett as the Chief Executive of the Pageant and Pageant Master, Adrian Evans.
+The organisers of the pageant were the Thames Diamond Jubilee Foundation, chaired by Robert Gascoyne-Cecil, 7th Marquess of Salisbury, with Michael Lockett as the Chief Executive of the Pageant and Pageant Master, Adrian Evans.
 Other bodies involved in the organisation included the Port of London Authority, the RNLI, the Metropolitan Police, the Maritime and Coastguard Agency and the Environment Agency.

 The pageant was planned with inspiration from a painting by the 18th-century Venetian painter, Canaletto.
 The painting Lord Mayor's Day on the Thames depicts a flotilla against a background of London, including St Paul's Cathedral.
 The painting was loaned for an exhibition at the National Maritime Museum, Greenwich from the Lobkowicz Collections, Prague.

 The pageant took a route from Wandsworth to Tower Bridge.
 From the launch at Cadogan Pier, the flotilla travelled under 14 of London's Thames bridges – Chelsea Bridge, Grosvenor Bridge, Vauxhall Bridge, Lambeth Bridge, Westminster Bridge, Hungerford Bridge and Golden Jubilee Bridges, Waterloo Bridge, Blackfriars Bridge, Blackfriars Railway Bridge, Millennium Bridge, Southwark Bridge, Cannon Street Railway Bridge, London Bridge, and Tower Bridge.

 The Thames was closed to normal navigation.
 To help ensure smooth conditions, particularly for the many rowed craft, the organisers had arranged for the annual high tide test closure of the Thames Barrier to take place on the same day as the parade.